ffuf/ffuf/README.md

 ## Installation

 - [Download](https://github.com/ffuf/ffuf/releases/latest) a prebuilt binary from [releases page](https://github.com/ffuf/ffuf/releases/latest), unpack and run! or
 - If you have go compiler installed: `go get github.com/ffuf/ffuf`

 The only dependency of ffuf is Go 1.11.
 No dependencies outside of Go standard library are needed.

 ## Changelog

 - master

   - New
+    - New CLI flag: -l, shows target location of redirect responses
   - Changed
     - New CLI flag: -i, dummy flag that does nothing. for compatibility with copy as curl.
     - New CLI flag: -b/--cookie, cookie data for compatibility with copy as curl.
     - Filtering and matching by status code, response size or word count now allow using ranges in addition to single values

 - v0.10

   - New

     - New CLI flag: -ac to autocalibrate response size and word filters based on few preset URLs.
     - New CLI flag: -timeout to specify custom timeouts for all HTTP requests.
     - New CLI flag: --data for compatibility with copy as curl functionality of browsers.
     - New CLI flag: --compressed, dummy flag that does nothing. for compatibility with copy as curl.
     - New CLI flags: --input-cmd, and --input-num to handle input generation using external commands.
 Mutators for example.
 Environment variable FFUF_NUM will be updated on every call of the command.
     - When --input-cmd is used, display position instead of the payload in results.
 The output file (of all formats) will include the payload in addition to the position however.

   - Changed
     - Wordlist can also be read from standard input
     - Defining -d or --data implies POST method if -X doesn't set it to something else than GET

 - v0.9
   - New
     - New output file formats: CSV and eCSV (CSV with base64 encoded input field to avoid CSV breakage with payloads containing a comma)
     - New CLI flag to follow redirects
     - Erroring connections will be retried once
     - Error counter in status bar
     - New CLI flags: -se (stop on spurious errors) and -sa (stop on all errors, implies -se and -sf)
     - New CLI flags: -e to provide a list of extensions to add to wordlist entries, and -D to provide DirSearch wordlist format compatibility.
     - Wildcard option for response status code matcher.
 - v0.8
   - New
     - New CLI flag to write output to a file in JSON format
     - New CLI flag to stop on spurious 403 responses
   - Changed
     - Regex matching / filtering now matches the headers alongside of the response body

 ## TODO

 - Tests!
 - Optional scope for redirects
 - Client / server architecture to queue jobs and fetch the results later
 - Fuzzing multiple values at the same time
 - Output module to push the results to an HTTP API